-Investment in artificial intelligence, increased government borrowing, de-globalization, and other factors could in coming years push up the neutral rate of interest that guides both monetary and fiscal policy, suggests a paper to be discussed at the Brookings Papers on Economic Activity (BPEA) conference on September 25.
+Investment in artificial intelligence, increased government borrowing, deglobalization, and other factors could in coming years push up the neutral rate of interest that guides both monetary and fiscal policy, suggests a paper in the Fall 2025 edition of the Brookings Papers on Economic Activity (BPEA).

 The paper, by Lukasz Rachel of University College London, uses a macroeconomic model of supply and demand for savings and wealth to consider where the natural (or neutral) rate, known as r*, is headed over the longer term in advanced economies such as the United States, Germany, France, the United Kingdom, Canada, and Japan.